What Is Mobile Home Insurance?

 - Mobile Home Liability Coverage: Covers you if a visitor on your property gets injured due to your negligence, or if you damage someone else's property and you are taken to court

 - Property damage: Covers any significant loss to your property that requires repair

 - Personal property: Covers your belongings in case of burglary or theft, as well as damage or loss due to weather events or disasters like fires, tornadoes or falling objects

 How Much Is Mobile and Modular Home Insurance?

-A local independent agent in the Trusted Choice network can compare rates from several different insurance companies to make sure you get the right amount of coverage for your needs at the best possible rate.
+A local independent agent can compare rates from several different insurance companies to make sure you get the right amount of coverage for your needs at the best possible rate.